 Pas De La Casa Travel Guide

-Pas de la Casa, Grau Roig, Andorra © andorramania
+Pas de la Casa © Victor Vic

-Pas de la Casa, or 'Pas' as it is fondly known by loyal regulars, can hardly be described as picturesque, consisting mainly of modern, unattractive box-like apartment blocks and hotels, but all the accommodation and facilities are conveniently situated for the slopes and provide all the trappings necessary for a rollicking winter holiday at affordable prices.
+Pas de la Casa, or 'Pas' as it is fondly known by loyal regulars, can hardly be described as picturesque, consisting mainly of modern, unattractive box-like apartment blocks and hotels.
+But all the accommodation and facilities are conveniently situated near the slopes and provide all the trappings necessary for an entertaining winter holiday at affordable prices.

 Skiing and boarding in Pas de la Casa caters for all standards.
 With its good ski schools and gentle slopes, the resort is particularly suited to beginners and intermediate skiers.
 There is some good off-piste skiing above Grau Roig, but advanced skiers will find few challenging on-piste slopes.
 The resort is popular with snow boarders.

 Pas de la Casa, like the rest of Andorra, stands out as one of the world's best duty-free shopping enclaves, its shopping precinct a gold mine of holiday bargains.
 There are, of course, sports shops for snow gear, but shoppers here also stock up on electronic goods, perfumes and cosmetics, designer clothing, and car and motorbike accessories, from tyres to leathers.

 With dozens of restaurants in and around Pas de la Casa, no one working up an appetite on the slopes need go hungry.
 Local cuisine is largely Spanish (with paella as a favourite) but there are plenty of French influences on the local menus.
 Most restaurants are family-run, with El Marselles being one of the favourites.
 There are some excellent mountain restaurants too, and many more cafes and restaurants in town offer everything from quick snacks to gourmet delights.